 Some things you should know about paying your children to work in your business and employment taxes for children:

-- You don't have to pay FUTA (federal unemployment tax) on wages of your children.
+- You don't have to pay FUTA (federal unemployment tax) on the wages of your children.

 - Have each child complete all the new hire forms, including a W-4 form for withholding income taxes.
 If your child makes less than $800 a year the child may be exempt from taxes and no withholding is required.